 Impact area General Impact related to IL equipment Impact related to all equipment benefiting from the exemption in the past suppliers, Werfen affiliates in the EU, Roncello Italy facility, EU distributors, marketing and servicing of the GEM analysers, logistics and processing of refurbished units). have negative impacts and could also experience an increase in business should sales increase where other devices are not yet compliant.
 It is assumed that such impacts could be temporary or limited in range, depending on how fast compliance of the GEM devices and possibly of other non-compliant equipment is achieved.
-Other impacts ■ Impacts on European medical educational facilities, hospitals, and clinics.
+Other impacts Impacts on European medical educational facilities, hospitals, and clinics.
 This would impact healthcare quality and treatment outcomes, especially in critical care and point-of-care departments.
 Hospitals and medical clinics would be adversely impacted due to limitations in analytical capabilities to enable physicians to diagnose and treat ailments. ■ Based on information provided by IL (2018) equipment is understood to account for around 30% of the EU market share (and up to 40-50 % in some member States).
-Impacts were not further quantified. ■ Based on information provided by IL (see section 7.2.5), equipment of other producers is understood to account for around 67% of the market share (slightly below 12,700 devices).
+Impacts were not further quantified. ■ Based on information provided by IL (see section 0), equipment of other producers is understood to account for around 67% of the market share (slightly below 12,700 devices).
 Nonetheless, it can be understood that a share of this equipment is compliant (e.g., Radiometer, Siemens).
-Facilities using such equipment would not be affected (or would be affected less, depending on their blood analysis "portfolio"). medical care cannot 94,078 thousar be guaranteed.
-This tests performed • Impacts are in relation to an approximate total of 282,160 thousand tests, though as some producers have reached RoHS compliance without the exemption, this is understood to be an overestimation.
+Facilities using such equipment would not be affected (or would be affected less, depending on their blood analysis "portfolio"). (health) for which relation to the same level of approxima medical care cannot be guaranteed.
+This tests performance in the control of the co Impacts are in relation to an approximate total of 94,078 thousand tests performed with the GEM devices.
+Impacts are in relation to an approximate total of 282,160 thousand tests, though as some producers have reached RoHS compliance without the exemption, this is understood to be an overestimation.